sammyfung/hkdistrictcouncil2019/README.md

 # hkdistrictcouncil2019
-Hong Kong District Council 2019 Data and Web Scraper
+Hong Kong District Council 2019 data and an open source web scraper project.

 The project includes a web scraper to consolidate the data of Hong Kong District Council 2019 to a single CSV file from several files.